codingMustache/codingMustache/README.md

 ## Joke of the Day

-Where does Fonzie like to go for lunch?
-Chick-Fil-Eyyyyyyyy.
+For Valentine's day, I decided to get my wife some beads for an abacus.
+It's the little things that count.

 ## Daily Trivia

-How long is an IPv6 address?
+HTML is what type of language?
- 1. 128 bytes
+ 1. Programming Language
- 2. 128 bits
+ 2. Scripting Language
- 3. 32 bits
+ 3. Markup Language
- 4. 64 bits
+ 4. Macro Language

 <details>
   <summary>Answer</summary>
-  128 bits
+  Markup Language
 </details>